wso2-attic/ballerina-integrator/README.md

 - [Docker](https://docs.docker.com/engine/installation/)

 ## Developing the service

-> To start from scratch follow the "Developing the service" section
-> If you want to skip the basics you can download the git repo and directly move to "Testing" section.
+> If you want to skip the basics, you can download the git repo and directly move to "Testing" section by skipping "Developing" section.

 ### Create the project structure